zyrolasting/unlike-assets/README.md

 integrate an `unlike-assets` build system with something.
 Please include tests, docs, and logging.

-Your contributions must be made under the terms of [LICENSE](./LICENSE).
+Your contributions must be made under the terms of [the posted license](./LICENSE.txt).